 If the application does not comply, Planning Division staff shall notify the applicant using the notification method typical for similar Planning Division correspondence.
 The applicant shall be given the opportunity to revise the application to bring it into compliance.
 If the application cannot be brought into compliance, the applicant may either withdraw the application, forfeiting the fee, or pursue a final land use decision by the Planning Division, which shall be denial of the land use application.

 Upon receipt of an approved land use permit, the applicant shall submit for a building permit, if needed, prior to building or using any space as an accessory dwelling unit.
+The County may combine the land use permit and building permit application process.

 If the accessory dwelling unit is rented, a business license is required.
 If the business license is addressed to the site, it shall be reviewed as a home occupation business license, as provided in Title 108 Chapter 13, but the area regulations and confinement to one single-family dwelling onsite shall not apply.